 You will find it on the bottom level of Grand Central Market.
 My boyfriend and I had a difficult time finding this because we did not know where the entrance to the bottom level was.
 If you enter from Hill Streetwalk in the middle of the market.
 When you walk down a set of stairs turn immediately to the left and you should see the stairs leading to the bottom.

 I parked in the structure next to Grand Central Market.
 It is $3 for the first 90 mins and $2 every 15 minutes after the first 90 mins.
-I ran out of time very quick and ending up leaving earlier than I would have because I didn’t want to end up paying a crazy amount for parking.
-One of my friends found metered parking which worked out better for him but only because we were there late at night so after 8pm he didn’t have to worry about adding money to his meter.
-Honestly, as much as I dislike the metro that it is your best bet to not have to worry with parking.
+I ran out of time very quickly and ended up leaving earlier than I would have because I didn’t want to end up paying a crazy amount for parking.
+One of my friends found metered parking which worked out better for him but only because we were there late at night so after 8 pm he didn’t have to worry about adding money to his meter.
+Honestly, as much as I dislike the metro that it is your best bet to not have to worry about parking.

-If you act quick you might be able to get a free ticket as I did.
+If you act quickly you might be able to get a free ticket as I did.
 For select days this week, the Surkus app is offering free admission to the Scenario Studio.
 Once you apply for the event and get selected you’ll be given a code to download a ticket.
-The code works for the ticket that includes the free photo print out.
+The code works for the ticket that includes the free photo printout.
 If you’ve never used Surkus before I highly recommend the app.

 The Photo Guide

 While you are waiting for your experience to begin they invite you to step up to the last looks mirror to fix any last-minute flyaway hairs or touch up your makeup.
 Then, it’s time for your photo orientation.

 The first photo op is more of a test spot.
 They want you to practice using their photo recommendations here.
 This spot was my least favorite because regardless of where I stood the lights created a shining square on my forehead.

 View this post on Instagram